When should you stop refactoring Legacy Code?

 Roughly 80% of the benefits come from 20% of the efforts.

-Sure, developers will still have to think about cleaning up the DB themselves.
+Sure, developers would still have to think about cleaning up the DB themselves.
 But doing so would be easy.
 Also, there would be only one function to maintain if the database structure ever changes.

-Happy ending
+Happy end

 I was able to ship this change before the deadline and even tackle other topics in the remaining time.
 The end result wasn’t the one I announced, but I explained my findings and the decisions I had taken.
 I also documented all that in an ADR, so we can easily revisit this decision in the future.